Flowers At Home

 Just say NO to plastic, one-time use water bottles.
 Klean Kanteen is my go-to for sustainable bottles, but there are a lot of different companies that fulfill this purpose.
 You can also get reusable, insulated containers for when you visit your favorite coffee shop.
 Decrease your use of single-use coffee cups.

-I carry my 8-ounce coffee container into Starbucks (double espresso, touch of milk) and have never had a problem with them taking it.
-I even get a 5¢ discount for using my own container.
+If you carry an 8-ounce coffee container into Starbucks (double espresso, touch of milk), they take it and you might even get a 5¢ discount for using your own container.
 Hey, every little bit helps!

 If you like big coffee drinks, hot or cold, the insulated mugs come in all sizes to accommodate various caffeine-concoctions.